viniciuskneves/articles/prettier-eslint-typescript/README.md

 All matched files use Prettier code style!
 ```

-On top of that, you can also extend configuration and setup a few other things.
-Check their [configuration documenation](https://prettier.io/docs/en/configuration.html) for more details.
+On top of that, you can also extend configuration and set up a few other things.
+Check their [configuration documentation](https://prettier.io/docs/en/configuration.html) for more details.

 ## ESLint

 [ESLint](https://eslint.org/) has been around for a while.
-In short it does a bit more than Prettier as it analyzes your code in order to find problems (or patterns that you don't want, like variables that are not used should be removed).
+In short, it does a bit more than Prettier as it analyzes your code to find problems (or patterns that you don't want, like variables that are not used should be removed).
 Again, I invite you to read ESLint documentation if you want to go deeper into the topic.
 I like ESLint for the simple reason it helps me to find problems and configure some patterns in the project (it might be useful when onboarding new people).
 It is extremely extensible as well in case you're interested.

 *At the time of this writing, ESLint is in version 7.32.0, so keep in mind things might change (especially formatting) in future versions.
 Version 8 is in beta at the moment.*

-### How to setup ESLint?
+### How to set up ESLint?

 In short, quite similar to Prettier but you need the configuration file.
-I will consider you've a project setup already so in short you need to install it:
+I will consider you have a project set up already so, in short, you need to install it:

 ```bash
 npm i eslint #--save-dev is recommended